Deep Neural Networks and Brain Alignment: Brain Encoding and Decoding (Survey): Brain Encoding

-More recently, researchers have begun to study the alignment of language regions of the brain with the layers of language models and found that the best alignment was achieved in the middle layers of these models~\cite{jain2018incorporating,toneva2019interpreting}.
-Schrimpf et al.~\shortcite{schrimpf2020neural} examined the relationship between 43 diverse state-of-the-art language models.
-They also studied the behavioral signatures of human language processing in the form of self-paced reading times, and a range of linguistic functions assessed via standard engineering tasks from NLP.
+More recently, researchers have begun to study the alignment of language regions of the brain with the layers of language models (broadly following the method described in Figure~\ref{fig:alignment_dnns_brains}) and found that the best alignment was achieved in the middle layers of these models~\citep{jain2018incorporating,toneva2019interpreting,caucheteux2022brains}, as shown in Figure~\ref{fig:brain_middle_layers}. ~\cite{toneva2019interpreting} study how representations of various Transformer models differ across layer depth, context length, and attention type.
+The results demonstrated that across several larger NLP models, middle layers of language models are well aligned with brain language regions.
+However, this higher brain alignment in the middle layers is influenced by the model's architecture type (encoder, decoder, or encoder-decoder) rather than being a universal characteristic. \cite{schrimpf2021neural} examined the relationship between 43 diverse state-of-the-art language models.
+They also studied the behavioral signatures of human language processing in the form of self-paced reading times and a range of linguistic functions assessed via standard engineering tasks from NLP.
 They found that Transformer-based models perform better than RNNs or word-level embedding models.
 Larger-capacity models perform better than smaller models.
-Models initialized with random weights (prior to training) perform surprisingly similarly in neural predictivity as compared to final trained models, suggesting that network architecture contributes as much or more than experience dependent learning to a model’s match to the brain.
-Antonello et al.~\shortcite{antonello2021low} proposed a ``language representation embedding space'' and demonstrated the effectiveness of the features from this embedding in predicting fMRI responses to linguistic stimuli.
+Models initialized with random weights (prior to training) perform surprisingly similarly in neural predictivity compared to final trained models, suggesting that network architecture contributes as much or more than experience dependent learning to a model’s match to the brain. \cite{antonello2021low} proposed a ``language representation embedding space'' and demonstrated the effectiveness of the features from this embedding in predicting fMRI responses to linguistic stimuli.
+Very recent work by~\cite{antonello2023scaling} tested whether larger open-source models, such as those from the text-based model (OPT~\citep{zhang2022opt} and LLaMA~\citep{touvron2023llama}) families, are better at predicting brain responses recorded using fMRI.
+The results demonstrate that encoding performance improvements scale well with both model size and dataset size, and large datasets will no doubt be necessary in producing useful encoding models.